RobertaBtt/etl_smart_meters/README.md

 - Using the module  "api" inside the module django_app_smart_meters the content of the tables MySQL were read and made visible inside the Frontend of the End Users and inside the Django admin backend.

+(ERP = Enterprise Resource Planning - were used to manage Energy contracts.)
 Very complicated !
 I'm working on lighten this architecture, by removing redundant elements